evervault/evervault-ruby/README.md

 ## Setup

-There are two ways to make Evervault available for use in your app.
+To make Evervault available for use in your app:

-#### 1. As a singleton

-The singleton pattern is recommended to prevent additional overhead of loading keys at Cage runtime when creating new Clients.

 ```ruby
 require "evervault"